Post-Stroke Rehabilitation

 -Musculoskeletal Assessment + Stretching

 Acupuncture and Moxibustion is the most popular treatment for stroke patients in China.
-It can help stroke recovery by making the nerve pathways regenerate quicker by sending strong signals along the pathway.
-Acupuncture also helps circulation of Qi and blood, bringing healing nutrients to the affected area.
+It is suggested it may help stroke recovery by stimulating nerve pathways.
+Acupuncture is said to also help circulation of Qi and blood, which is believed to bring healing nutrients to the affected area.